durrcommasteven/durrcommasteven.github.io/_posts/2022-11-01-transformer-quantum-states.md

 ## Autoregressively Decoding Quantum States

+So far I've been considering functions which map states to amplitudes -- (complex numbers).
+But that doesn't help us with the sampling part, and without that, we're back to waiting until the sun explodes.

 This is where language models become relevant -- encoders (like BERT) can embed sentences into vector spaces, but we would also like to generate text.
-The way we typically do this is using autoregressive sampling.

-This sounds fancy, but really it's just an application of the chain rule of probability:
+The way we typically do this is by using autoregressive sampling, which sounds fancy, but really it's just an application of the chain rule of probability:
 $$
 p(\vec{\sigma}) = p(\sigma_1) p(\sigma_2 | \sigma_1) p(\sigma_3 | \sigma_2, \sigma_1) \cdot \cdot \cdot p(\sigma_N | \sigma_{N-1}, ..., \sigma_2, \sigma_1)
 $$

+This is what language models do.

 We'll use a transformer to do this.
 It'll have two outputs: the log probability, and the phase contribution for each term in the sequence.
 This way, we can simulate sampling from the wavefunction, and evaluate the phase and amplitude of any spin sequence.